-Greater Placerville Wildfire Evacuation Preparedness, Community Safety, and Resiliency Plan The EDCTC Board awarded the consulting contract to DKS at the March 3, 2022, meeting.
+Greater Placerville Wildfire Evacuation Preparedness, Community Safety, and Resiliency Plan

+The EDCTC Board awarded the consulting contract to DKS at the March 3, 2022, meeting.
 Since September 2022, EDCTC has participated in monthly "Greater Placerville Multi-Project Coordination" meetings with the El Dorado County Office of Wildfire Preparedness and Resilience, El Dorado and Georgetown Resource Conservation District (RCD), El Dorado County Fire, and the Placerville and Texas Hill Fire Safe Councils.
-The next coordination meeting is scheduled for Tuesday, April 11, 2023.
-The project was awarded \$75,000 in State Highway Account (SHA) funds to augment the existing public outreach effort.
-The Draft Existing Conditions Report will be reviewed by the PDT on April 11, 2023, and will be presented at the May 4, 2023, EDCTC Board meeting.
+The project was awarded \$75,000 in State Highway Account (SHA) funds in January 2023 to augment the existing public outreach effort.
+The Draft Existing Conditions Report was reviewed by the PDT on April 11, 2023, with comments due April 28, 2023.
+The draft will be revised to address those comments and will be presented at the June 1, 2023 EDCTC Board meeting.
+The first public workshop will be held Wednesday, May 17, 2023, from 6:30 to 8:00 pm at the El Dorado County Planning Commission Hearing Room.